massdo/repomix-runner/README.md

 - `Repomix Run` to run repomix on the root folder of your project
 - `Repomix Settings` for a quick access to the settings
+- `Repomix Output` to open the repomix output channel

 ## 🚀 Installation